NCIOCPL/ncids/testing/ncids-css-testing/README.md

 7. Run `yarn backstop:reference` with Storybook started to create reference files for new scenarios

 ## Update tests
+1. Open a command prompt
+2. cd into the `testing/ncids-css-testing` folder
+3. Run `yarn start` to start the Storybook server
-1. To update existing files, you must run `yarn backstop:approve` with Storybook started
+4. To update existing files, you must run `yarn backstop:approve` with Storybook started
+5. Review the list of files generated to ensure that it **ONLY** has modified those you expected.
+6. Run `yarn backstop:test` to ensure that the all tests pass.
+7. Stop your Storybook server and commit your changes

 ## User Interaction Scripts
 BackstopJS ships with scripts that enables several user interaction selectors.
 These files are located at [`testing/ncids-css-testing/.backstop/engine-scripts/puppet/`](./testing/ncids-css-testing/.backstop/engine-scripts/puppet).
 Some of the user actions include: